Ayush5071/quantsprogrammer/README.md

 ## 📝 Usage

+- **Mock Interviews:**
+  - Go to the Mock Interview section, start an interview, and answer questions by voice or text.
+  - Get instant AI feedback and a score after submitting.
+- **Top Interviews:**
+  - Attempt admin-curated Top Interviews for specific companies/fields.
+  - Compete on the leaderboard and see how you rank.
 - **Read Blogs:** Anyone can browse and read all published blogs.
 - **Request to Write:** Users can request blog writing access; admins approve/reject via notifications.
 - **Create/Edit Blogs:** Approved users and admins can create and edit blogs with a rich text editor and image uploads.